mhadidg/gh-trends/README.md

 # Preview release (with mock data)
 TEMPLATE_NAME=markdown.hbs npm run preview

-# Or preview release with real data (calling ClickHouse/GitHub API)
+# Or preview release with real data (calling ClickHouse/Github API)
 TEMPLATE_NAME=markdown.hbs npm run preview:live

 ```

+### Sending email

+The project supports sending via either *Resend* or *Buttondown* (you can do both, but I wouldn't recommend).
+Both have
+free tier more than enough for personal or team-wide use.

+You will need to setup tokens (with few more vars for *Resend*) to send an email.
+Those should be configured as
+*Secrets* under the forked repo:

+- Settings
+- Secrets and variables
+- Actions